ramybenaroya/ember-router-layer/README.md

 [http://ramybenaroya.github.io/ember-router-layer](http://ramybenaroya.github.io/ember-router-layer/ "Ember Router Layer Github Pages")

 ## Usage ##
-download & include `ember-router-layer.js` in your application.
+Download and include `ember-router-layer.js` in your application.

 you can also use the following:
 ```html